-Available University Fund No. 011 for any previous years, except that portion appropriated by \$18 for the payment of principal and interest on bonds or notes issued by the Board of Regents of The University of Texas System.
+Available University Fund No. 011 for any previous years, except that portion appropriated by §18 for the payment of principal and interest on bonds or notes issued by the Board of Regents of The University of Texas System.
 This appropriation and any amounts derived from refinancing and/or early retirement of debt or other obligations derived from funds from the Permanent University Fund and/or Available University Fund may only-be used for: a. new construction, major repairs and rehabilitation, equipment, maintenance, operation, salaries, endowments, and support, including the matching of private grants for the endowment of scholarships, fellowships, library support, and academic positions for The University of Texas at Austin; and b. necessary direct administration operations of The University of Texas System Administration and for necessary expenses to provide administrative support for Board operations.
 The University of Texas System is prohibited from using Available University Fund appropriations for Board travel, food, and the Board's meeting expenses.
-This prohibition does not include functions of the Board of Regents must use Available University Fund appropriations for the system Administration and Board of Regents must use Available University Fund appropriations for the purposes consistent with Article VII, Section 18(f) of the Texas Constitution and are prohibited from using Available University Fund appropriations for the sallowed this activity and the language change provides clarification consistent with allowed practice.
-The Texas Constitution and the Education Code provide limitations on the uses of AUF by U. T. System Administration above is redundant with the Constitution and inconsistent with language in the GAA related to Texas A&M University even though Texas A&M has similar constitutional and statutory limitations.
-Available University Fund, Rider 6 III-64 to III-65 6.
+This prohibition does not include functions of the Board that are statutorily required, or reimbursements for the student regent.
+The University of Texas System Administration and Board of Regents must use Available University Fund appropriations for the purposes consistent with Article VII, Section 18(f) of the Texas Constitution and are prohibited from using Available University Fund appropriations not expressly authorized above.
+U. T. System requests the addition of endowments to the list of uses expressly authorized.
+The State Comptroller has allowed this activity and the language change provides clarification consistent with allowed practice.
+The Texas Constitution and the Education Code provide limitations on the uses of AUF by U. T. System Administration.
+The restatement above is redundant with the Constitution and inconsistent with language in the GAA related to Texas A&M University even though Texas A&M has similar constitutional and statutory Available University Fund, Rider 6 III-64 to III-65 6.
 Reimbursements.
 None of the money appropriated by this Act, including General Revenue or the Available University Fund, may be used to pay or reimburse expenses of any unconfirmed members of the board of regents of The University of Texas System, including expenses for travel or for equipment such as communications equipment or computer equipment.
 This provision does not limit the expenditure of appropriated funds for travel, maintenance, operations, or equipment of system office employees or student regent.
 U. T. System requests elimination of the rider.
 The identified circumstance would be very unusual and/or infrequent in occurrence.
 In addition, the rider is inconsistently applied to U. T. only and not to the Texas A&M System.